 What Is Chapter 13 Bankruptcy?

 A Chapter 13 bankruptcy differs from a chapter 7 bankruptcy in that you will be required to repay some of your debts through the bankruptcy process.
-Chapter 13 bankruptcy has many tools that a chapter 7 bankruptcy does not however it is a much longer process.
-A typical chapter 7 bankruptcy in Arizona lasts about four to five months while a chapter 13 bankruptcy will last anywhere from three to five years.
+Chapter 13 bankruptcy has many tools that a chapter 7 bankruptcy does not, however.
+It is a much longer process.
+A typical chapter 7 bankruptcy in Mesa lasts about four to five months while a chapter 13 bankruptcy will last anywhere from three to five years.

 Do I Qualify to File a Chapter 13 Bankruptcy?